Aliases for SMO Gene

 GeneCards Summary for SMO Gene

 SMO (Smoothened, Frizzled Class Receptor) is a Protein Coding gene.
 Diseases associated with SMO include basal cell carcinoma, somatic and basal cell carcinoma.
-Among its related pathways are Signaling by GPCR and Proteoglycans in cancer.
+Among its related pathways are Signaling by GPCR and Signaling by GPCR.
 GO annotations related to this gene include G-protein coupled receptor activity and drug binding.
 An important paralog of this gene is FZD10.

 UniProtKB/Swiss-Prot for SMO Gene